-Studies show that obesity tends to trigger some changes to the body’s metabolism.
+Studies show that obesity tends to trigger some changes in the body’s metabolism.
 Such changes cause the adipose tissue also known as the fat tissue to release fat molecules into the blood.
 When fat is present in the blood, the insulin-responsive cells are affected resulting in a reduction in insulin sensitivity.
-Also, there is a theory from the scientists’ stating that obesity brings prediabetes, a metabolic condition that in most cases develops into type 2 diabetes.
+Also, there is a theory from scientists’ stating that obesity brings prediabetes, a metabolic condition that in most cases develops into type 2 diabetes.

-According to WHO, abdominal fat makes the fat cells release the pro-inflammatory chemicals.
+According to WHO, abdominal fat makes the fat cells release pro-inflammatory chemicals.
 These chemicals make the body less sensitive to the insulin it is producing hence disrupting the role of insulin-responsive cells and their capacity to respond to insulin.